pnp/sp-dev-fx-webparts/samples/react-flighttracker/README.md

       - `gulp bundle --ship`
       - `gulp package-solution --ship`
     - Browse to your SharePoint app catalog and load the SPFx package.
-    - Browse to your SharePoint Admin Center and under advanced you will need to open Api Access and allow the requests for Microsoft Graph.
-- If you have the APIs permissions already allowed you can follow the below steps.

-  - in the command line run:
-    *`npm install`
-    * `gulp serve --nobrowser`
-    - browse to your hosted workbench [https://YOURTENANT.sharepoint.com/sites/_layouts/15/workbench.aspx](https://YOURTENANT.sharepoint.com/sites/_layouts/15/workbench.aspx) and add the adaptive card extension.

 ## Features